-"Fuck the Crime of Living While Female"- this is my tribute to complex and flawed Strong Female Characters.
+"The Law's some Tricky Shit"- this is my tribute to complex and flawed Strong Female Characters.

 Taking a break from the photorealistic to work on a self imposed Brush Stroke Bootcamp- trying to paint faster, more accurately and with greater confidence.
 This is a finished painting from my series about women in movies, expanding on my Tribute to John Hughes works from last summer.

 This is my tribute to Cameron Crowe's amazing film, Almost Famous.
 Anita Miller sets off on her own, to pursue her rock and roll dream of becoming a stewardess.